How Funded Partners Are Reaching the Most Underserved Communities

 In this second part of our series on equitable grant making, we are focusing on what we continue to learn from our funded partners.
 That actions, more than labels, often tell us how organisations are embedding equity, diversity and inclusion in their work and reaching the people who need them most.

-In our first article in the series, we explored organisations that describe themselves as “led by and for” the communities they serve.
-We saw the real impact this approach has.
-But we also noticed that this language could exclude organisations doing similar work who may not use these terms to describe themselves.
+In our first article in the series, we noticed that language could exclude organisations doing “led by and for” work who may not use these terms to describe themselves.

-Terms like “led by and for” are often used by funders and do not always align with the language frontline organisations use to describe themselves or fully capture the work they do.
+Terms like these are often used by funders and do not always align with the language frontline organisations use to describe themselves or fully capture the work they do.
 As a result, we might miss seeing the excellent work some organisations are doing to reach and engage underserved communities in order to design and deliver much needed services.

 Looking beyond language to action